 In May 2018, Mauritania's Ministry of Petroleum, Energy and Mines requested the Agency's support in implementing recommendations put forth in the RRA study for Mauritania (published in 2015).
-Support provided includes suitability analysis for on-grid solar and wind projects, the mapping of highly suitable areas for renewable energy project planning and its subsequent development.
-The solar variant has been completed and submitted to the country, while the wind version is ongoing.
-This analysis will assist the local Ministry to select new areas for renewable energy technology development and support the creation of least-cost master plans, thus enabling the energy sector to conduct a more detailed evaluation of prospective plants.
-The pilot project will serve as the basis for conducting future suitability assessments, on both a regional and global scale.
+Support provided includes spatial suitability assessment, and mapping of highly suitable areas for renewable energy project planning and subsequent development.
+The solar